 The keyword “Wine Glasses” costs you less per customer even though it has a higher price per click than the keyword “Wine”.
 In this example, the company should use more money, targeting the keyword “Wine Glasses”.

-By utilizing Google Ads’ CPA bidding, you can target keywords that convert well for your business.
-You can find which keywords convert the best for you by running ads for different keywords for a short period.
-You should then go back and remove keywords from your campaign that aren’t converting effectively.
-This can save you a lot of money over time and increase your sales.
+By utilizing Google Ads’ Target CPA manual bidding in your campaigns, you can target search keywords that convert well for your business.
+You can find which keywords convert the best for you by running ads for different search keywords for a short period.
+You should then go back and remove search keywords from your campaign that aren’t converting effectively.
+This can save you a lot of money over time and help increase your conversions and sales.

-2. Target Return on Ad Spend (ROAS) – The Best Indicator for High-Value Products’ Success
+Target ROAS (Return On Ad Spend) – The Best Indicator for High-Value Products’ Success

-Return on Ad Spend or ROAS is another bidding strategy that will help you reach your target return on investment.
-With a ROAS bidding strategy, you are targeting a specific dollar amount from sales instead of the actual number of sales.
-This method is particularly useful for higher-value products because sales volume isn’t the best indicator of the product’s success.
+Target ROAS or Return on Ad Spend is one of the best bidding strategies that will help you reach your target return on investment.
+With a ROAS bid strategy, you are targeting a specific dollar amount from sales instead of the actual number of items people buy.
+This method is particularly useful for higher-value products because the volume that customers buy isn’t the best indicator of the product’s success.

 ROAS is a simple calculation that looks at your returns from what you spent on ads to what you made in conversions.
 It’s important to note that this calculation doesn’t take your companies profit margins into account.
 You can calculate your ROAS by using the formula below: